-Completing the Okanagan Rail Trail will make it much more comfortable to bike into Kelowna from Lake Country, though the distance between Lake Country and Kelowna is longer than what is typically considered biking range.
-Transit may be an option for these longer trips - particularly to the university - depending on how much of Lake Country's growth happens in areas that can be easily serviced by transit.
+Completing the Okanagan Rail Trail will make it much more comfortable to bike between Kelowna and Lake Country, though the distance is longer than what is typically considered biking range.
+Transit can be an option for these longer trips - particularly to the university - depending on how much of Lake Country's growth happens in areas that can be easily serviced by transit.
+As a long-term strategy, the Regional Transportation Plan recommends extending frequent and/or RapidBus transit service to Lake Country when sufficient densities make this economically feasible.